High-precision source characterization of intermediate mass-ratio black hole coalescences with gravitational waves: The importance of higher-order multipoles: Parameter estimation results

-Finally, we probe the validity of our results for generic spin binaries.
-We find that our key results are stable under the addition of generic spin orientations to the BHs in the IMRIs.
+\paragraph{Generic Spin Case: } While our work has exclusively focused on aligned-spin system, we now provide preliminary results for generic spin binaries.
 In Fig.\ref{Fig:genericspin}, we show two representative cases: we simulate signals with $\{M,q,\chi_1,\chi_2\}=\{225M_{\odot},1/30,0.6,0.7\}$ with aligned-spin and precessing spin configurations.
 For the generic spin case, we choose the spin angles as: $\theta_{1}=1.05$ and $\theta_{2}=1.02$, $\phi_{12}=3.53$ and $\phi_{jl}=3.75$ respectively (cf. Appendix of \cite{Romero-Shaw:2020owr}).
 The signal is then recovered with generic spin \texttt{IMRPhenomXPHM} model.
-We show the mass and z-axis spin posteriors recovered for both the cases.
-We recover the source properties with similar accuracy.
+We show the chirp mass and mass ratio posteriors recovered for both the cases.
+We recover the mass source properties with similar accuracy.
+Future work should include a more comprehensive investigation of generic spin IMRI systems.